+The CSS profile is free for families who make up to \$100,000, see the information below about fee waivers.
 The fee for the initial application and one college or program report is \$25.
 Additional reports are \$16.
 Payment may be made via credit card, debit card (Visa or MC) or online check.

-A limited number of fee waivers are granted automatically - based on the information entered on the PROFILE application - to U.S. citizens or eligible noncitizens that are first-time college applicants and are from families with very low income and assets.
+Fee Waiver: A limited number of fee waivers are granted automatically - based on the information entered on the PROFILE application - to U.S. citizens or eligible noncitizens that are first-time college applicants and are from families with very low income and assets.
 This waiver covers the application fee and the reporting fees for up to eight colleges or scholarship programs.

-Retrieved from profileonline.collegeboard.com and http://professionals.collegeboard.com/guidance/financial-aid/applications/profile
+Retrieved from profileonline.collegeboard.com and http://professionals.collegeboard.com/quidance/financial-aid/applications/profile